We all need a rest from work every now and then.

 Absenteeism is more than a problem: It’s a warning sign about your organization, your people, your managers, and your teammates.

-To tackle absenteeism, you have to understand why your people don’t want to be at work.
+To tackle absenteeism, you have to understand why your people don’t want to be at work and have a strong absenteeism policy in place.
 When your culture is strong, your people are loyal—but when engagement is down, it takes productivity down with it.

 The Bradford Factor and HR tech